ned14/tnfox/ReadMe.txt

 Before this release, every program in the TestSuite was compiled and tested in both debug and release modes on:

-1. Microsoft Windows XP SP2 with MSVC7.1 (Visual Studio .NET 2003)
+1. Microsoft Windows XP SP2 x86 with MSVC7.1 (Visual Studio .NET 2003)
-2. Microsoft Windows XP x64 with MSVC8.0 (Visual Studio .NET 2005)
+2. Microsoft Windows Vista x64 with MSVC8.0 (Visual Studio .NET 2005)
-3. SuSE 10.0 with GCC & libstdc++ 4.1
+3. KUbuntu 6.1 x64 with GCC & libstdc++ 4.1
-4. FreeBSD v6.0 with GCC & libstdc++ 4.0
+4. Apple Mac OS X 10.4.8 x86 with XCode v2.3

 Up until v0.3 MSVC6 was supported.
 Unfortunately since then the failings in its compiler have forced me to drop it.